akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 : @@ snip [consumerToProducerSink](../../test/scala/sample/scaladsl/ConsumerExample.scala) { #committablePartitionedSource3 }

-## Sharing KafkaConsumer
+## Sharing the KafkaConsumer instance

-If you have many streams it can be more efficient to share the underlying `KafkaConsumer` (@javadoc[Kafka API](org.apache.kafka.clients.consumer.KafkaConsumer)).
-That can be shared via the `KafkaConsumerActor` (@scaladoc[API](akka.kafka.KafkaConsumerActor)).
-You need to create the actor and stop it by sending the `Stop` message, when it is not needed any longer.
+If you have many streams it can be more efficient to share the underlying `KafkaConsumer` (@javadoc[Kafka API](org.apache.kafka.clients.consumer.KafkaConsumer)) instance.
+It is shared by creating a `KafkaConsumerActor` (@scaladoc[API](akka.kafka.KafkaConsumerActor)).
+You need to create the actor and stop it when it is not needed any longer.
 You pass the `ActorRef` as a parameter to the `Consumer`
 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer)])
  factory methods.